What is Knowledge Management?

 1. Why do organizations invest in knowledge management?

-Still other organizations simply recognize that they are leaving money on the table by not learning from past experience and reusing intellectual capital across projects, locations, and business units.
-But regardless of what motivated their launch, successful KM programs ultimately move beyond their original business case to address a range of knowledge needs and add value to the business in all sorts of ways.
+Regardless of what motivated their launch, successful KM programs ultimately move beyond their original business case to address a range of knowledge needs and add value to the business in a variety of ways.

 Additional APQC Resources